veloren/veloren/README.md

 ### **Q:** What platforms are supported?

-**A:** Veloren can run on Windows, Linux and Mac OS on all architectures.
+**A:** Veloren can run on Windows, Linux and Mac OS on all architectures (although x86_64 is our main focus).
 It's probably possible to compile Veloren on/for BSD, Fuchsia and others as well.

 ### **Q:** Do you accept donations?